-Registration fees include full accommodation at the Eurotel Victoria and the Hotel les Sources (students), conference materials and access to oral and poster sessions.
+Registration fees include full accommodation at the Eurotel Victoria, conference materials and access to oral and poster sessions.

 Full board accommodation includes:

 - Monday 27 September: Breakfast, lunch and dinner

 - Tuesday 28 September: Breakfast, lunch and dinner